 The Company shall reserve for the purposes of the Plan, out of its authorized but unissued Shares or out of Shares held in the Company's treasury, or partly out of each, such number of Shares as shall be determined by the Board.
-No further grants may be made under the 2000 Stock Option and Award Plan, but Options and Awards made under the 2000 Stock Option and Award Plan shall remain outstanding in accordance with their terms.
+In addition, for purposes of clarity, the Share Reserve is a limit on the number of Shares that may be issued pursuant to Awards under this Plan, and does not limit the granting of Awards, except that the Company will keep available at all times the number of Shares reasonably required to satisfy the Company's obligation to issue Shares pursuant to Awards.